guayahack/main-mirror/site/en.md

 [English](/en.md) | [Español](/index.md)

-# GuayaHack
+# GuayaHack EN

 ## {doc}`/wiki/evento-2024-01-12-guayacamp`

 ## [Hackerspace](https://en.wikipedia.org/wiki/Hackerspace) and Study Group

 Here we all, regardless of the level, like to learn about technology, programming as well as human languages, and possibly every other relevant topic in the modern world.
-GuayaHack is a space created by and for the {doc}`/community/index`, founded by {doc}`/community/member/jdsalaro/index`, which arose as an idea in [/r/Colombia](https: //www.reddit.com/r/Colombia/comments/151fkiz/con_una_prima_y_un_amigo_armaremos_un_grupo_de). `GuayaHack` was born on `July 16, 2023` at `20:00:00 CEST`, marking the beginning of this adventure, [join us on Discord](https://discord.gg/RHePucN4e9).
+GuayaHack is a space created by and for the {doc}`/community/index`, founded by {doc}`/community/member/jdsalaro/index`, which arose as an idea in [/r/Colombia](https://www.reddit.com/r/Colombia/comments/151fkiz/con_una_prima_y_un_amigo_armaremos_un_grupo_de). `GuayaHack` was born on `July 16, 2023` at `20:00:00 CEST`, marking the beginning of this adventure, [join us on Discord](https://discord.gg/RHePucN4e9).

 ```console